Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Example: Homogeneous Gas of Two-Level Atoms

-\fig{fig:3}(a) shows the time dependence of the approximated {\it single-atom cooperative decay rate} $\G(\w\!=\!0,t)$, by which the cooperative dynamic is mostly determined.
-Plotted are the dimensionless values normalized by the vacuum decay rate $\gamma$. $\G$ builds up to its maximum during the superradiance phase, remains nearly constant during the subradiance phase and finally vanishes at the radiation trapping regime.
-Since in \fig{fig:3}(a) the $\G$’s are normalized by the optical depth $\eta$, we see that the actual $\G$’s are indeed two to five orders of magnitude greater than the vacuum decay rate.
-Therefore, $\G$ has the major contribution to the overall radiated intensity, and also possesses the ${\cal O}(N)$ dependence.
+\fig{fig:5}(a) shows the time dependence of the approximated {\it cooperative decay rate} $\G(\w\!=\!0,t)$, by which the cooperative dynamic is mostly determined.
+Values are plotted in the unit of vacuum decay rate $\gamma$. $\G$ builds up to its maximum during the superradiance phase, remains nearly constant during the subradiance phase and finally vanishes at the radiation trapping regime.
+Since in \fig{fig:5}(a) the $\G$’s are normalized by the optical depth $\eta$, we see that the actual $\G$’s are indeed two to five orders of magnitude greater than the vacuum decay rate $\g$.
+Therefore, $\G$ has the major contribution to the overall radiated intensity, and possesses an ${\cal O}(N)$ dependence.

-In \eq{eq:cumulants} and \eq{eq:GG1}, $\G(\w,t)$ is expressed as the Fourier transform of the two-time field correlation with respect to the correlating time $\tau$, which, by virtue of the {\it optical Wiener-Khinchin theorem} \cite{meystre}, is related to the power spectral density of the field.
+In \eqs{eq:cumulants} and \eq{eq:GG1}, $\G(\w,t)$ is expressed as the Fourier transform of the two-time field correlation, which, by virtue of the {\it optical Wiener-Khinchin theorem} \cite{meystre}, is related to the power spectral density of the field.
 The theorem is applicable to stationary processes, which is a well justified approximation as long as the correlating time scale $|\Delta\tau|$ is significantly shorter than the system evolution time scale $|\Delta t|$.
-Therefore, $\G(\w,t)$ is identical to the {\it instantaneous} spectrum of the cooperative radiation at time $t$. \fig{fig:3}(c) shows the instantaneous spectra at different times for a sample with optical depth $\eta=10^3$, whereas \fig{fig:3}(b) depicts the {\it instantaneous} linewidths, defined as the full width at half maximum.
-The circled numbers in \fig{fig:3}(c) corresponds to the vertical dashed lines in \fig{fig:3}(a,b).
+Therefore, $\G(\w,t)$ is identical to the {\it instantaneous} spectrum of the cooperative radiation at time $t$. \fig{fig:5}(c) shows the instantaneous spectra at different times for a sample with optical depth $\eta=10^3$, whereas \fig{fig:5}(b) depicts the {\it instantaneous} linewidths, defined as the full width at half maximum.
+The circled numbers in \fig{fig:5}(c) corresponds to the vertical dashed lines in \fig{fig:5}(a,b), which represent different times.
 Note that the linewidths are broadened as the system evolves into the superradiant phase, and remain constant during the rest of the cooperative decay.
 The maximum linewidths scale with the optical depth $\eta$.
+It is worth noting that \fig{fig:4} and \fig{fig:5} exhibit a universal behavior of superradiant evolution with respect to changes in optical depth $\eta$.